 - Filtering Surveys for Export

-When exporting you have an option to select the "Location" to limit the data to the surveys assigned to the specified location.
+When exporting you have an option to select the "Location" to limit the data to the surveys assigned to that specific location.
 For example, if you have five sites with five different people to report to, you could export a separate set of reports for each site.

 - Associated Lat/Long